-30. So fierce is your ability in battle that the remainder of your foes are dismayed.
+- 30. So fierce is your ability in battle that the remainder of your foes are dismayed.
 Several minutes later, they press in for an attack, when the armies of Lorien arrive.
-The orcs 'are driven into the river -- none return to Dol Guldur.

-31. "Daro!" a commanding elven voice calls out to the Fellowship.
+The orcs 'are driven into the river none return to Dol Guldur. - 31.
+"Daro!" a commanding elven voice calls out to the Fellowship.
 "Stand still!
 Do not move or speak!"
 Out of the shadows a ladder descends from the trees.
-"In these dark times," the elven commander says, "we require a password."

-32. "GROND"

-33. Within this deep green hollow murmurs the silver stream that issues from the fountain on the hill.
-At the bottom, upon a low pedestal, stood a basin of silver, wide and shallow, and beside it a silver ewer.

-34. Be not daunted by the sealed gate.
-Speak Friend and Enter.

-35. "Hobbits!" cries Mr. Butterbur.
+"In these dark times." the elven commander says, "we require a password." - 32.
+"GROND" - 33.
+Within this deep green hollow murmurs the silver stream that issues from the fountain on the hill.
+At the bottom, upon a low pedestal, stood a basin of silver, wide and shallow, and beside it a silver ewer. - 34.
+Be not daunted by the sealed gate.
+Speak Friend and Enter. - 35.
+"Hobbits!" cries Mr. Butterbur.
 "Now what does that remind me of.
 And you say your name is Underhill?
 Underhill?
 There's something I should remember about that name.
 But one thing drives out another you know.
 It'll come back when I have time to think.
 Nob will make up your rooms.
-There's a blaze in the parlour and food will be along soon."
+There's a blaze in the parlour and food will be along soon." - "Hi!

-"Hi!
 Nob!"
 He shouts, "Nob!
-Where are you, you woolly-footed slow-coach."
-Turning back to you, he says, "If you've any ponies, I'll have Bob see to it that they are taken good care of."

-36. Legolas watched as Gimli slowly caught up with the rest of the Fellowship.
+Where are you, you woolly-footed slowcoach."
+Turning back to you, he says, "If you've any ponies, I'll have Bob see to it that they are taken good care of." - 36.
+Legolas watched as Gimli slowly caught up with the rest of the Fellowship.
 "If dwarven legs were longer," he said, "we would not need to wait."
 "If elves were more patient," Gimli replied, "then they would not object to waiting."
 "Stop!" exclaimed Gandalf.
 "This is an old and tiresome argument.
 There are matters of greater interest to concern us."
-See Paragraph #3 in the Addendum.

-37. Elrond surveyed the Council, sharp eyes undulled by the ages, appraising each member of the Fellowship in turn.
-"Sauron, also known as Annatar, also known as Aulendil, and Artano, and the Enemy, and the Abhorred, and Captain of Werewolves, was himself a servant of Morgoth, also known as Melkor, also known as Bauglir, also known as the Dark Lord, also referred to as the Great Dark One by the Druedain (whereas Sauron, also known as Annatar, is known as the Dark One. but only in Gondor, the southernmost kingdom of the two kingdoms founded by Elendil, son of Amandil, father of Anarion and
+See Paragraph 3 in the Addendum. - 37.
+Elrond surveyed the Council, sharp eyes undulled by the ages, appraising each member of the Fellowship in turn.
+"Sauron, also known as Annatar, also known as Aulendil and Artano, and the Enemy, and the Abhorred, and the Captain of

-Isildur), and built his Dark Tower, the Barad-dur, in the Black Land, Mordor, where the orcs (also known as goblins), being composed of snagas and uruk-hai, labored mightily, as Aragorn son of Arathorn, also known as Elessar the Elfstone, Strider of the House Telcontar, also known as Estel, also known as Thorongil (which means "Eagle of the Star") can tell you..."
+Werewolves, was himself a servant of Morgoth, also known as Melkor, also known as Bauglir, also known as the Dark Lord, also referred to as the Great Dark One by the Druedain (whereas Sauron, also known as Annatar, is known as the Dark One, but only in Gondor the southern most kingdom of the two kingdoms founded by Elendil, son of Amandil, father of Anarion and Isildur), and built his Dark Tower, the Barad-dur, in the Black Land, Mordor, where the orcs (also knows as goblins), being composed of snagas and uruk-hai, laboured mightily, as Aragorn son of Arathorn, also known as Elessar the Elfstone, Strider of the House Telcontar, also known as Estel, also known as Thorongil (which means Eagle of the Star) can tell you..."
 Frodo slipped out quietly through a side door.